 Catch a Glimpse of the Spire of Dublin –

 When asking locals what to see in Dublin, many will suggest a look at the Spire of Dublin.
 This 120m high stainless steel ‘needle’ is certainly the quirkiest of cities attractions.
-Love it or hate it, the spire is something that is quite hard to miss (even if you’re just touring Dublin in a day) because of its location in the middle of O’Connell Street – the cities main thoroughfare.
+Love it or hate it, the spire is something that is quite hard to miss because of its location in the middle of O’Connell Street – the city’s main thoroughfare.

 Tour Trinity College –

 One of the top places to visit in Dublin is Trinity College, which was founded in 1592.
 The courtyard of this prestigious university will take you back in time, as cobbled paths and beautiful old buildings make you forget that you’re in the heart of a busy city.